New Zach Bryan tour includes two BOK Center shows next year

-Oologah music artist Zach Bryan, who recently sold out two record-setting shows at BOK Center, is returning to BOK Center for two shows in 2024 as part of his The Quittin Time Tour.
+Oologah music artist Zach Bryan, who recently sold out two record-setting shows at BOK Center, is returning to the arena for two shows in 2024 as part of his The Quittin Time Tour.

 Tickets for the Dec.
 13 and Dec.
 14 performances in Tulsa go on sale 10 a.m.
 Friday, Sept.
 8 and will be available online at bokcenter.com and on the AXS ticketing platform.
 No tickets for the shows will be sold on Ticketmaster.
 Tickets range in price from $79 to $329.